storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

 ## Issue description

-If a CI configuration (i.e., a "GitHub action") requires a docker image to run, it downloads such images for each CI run.
+If a CI configuration (i.e., a "GitHub workflow") requires a docker image to run, it downloads such images for each CI run.
 These repeated downloads of docker images, which are often hundreds of megabytes to gigabytes large, significantly slow down each CI run and consume vast amounts of network bandwidth.

 ### Specific issue